A&A Associate unveils special Ramadan offer; hands out 2.5g gold coin to every new client for registering business

 The business setup company is not just offering reduced setup fees but also complimentary services like company registration, documentation assistance, and initial consultations

-Leading Dubai business setup consultancy A&A Associate is making this Ramadan special for first-time entreprenuers in Dubai by handing them a golden ticket to success, literally.
+Leading Dubai business setup consultancy A&A Associate is making this Ramadan special for first-time entrepreneurs in Dubai by handing them a golden ticket to success, literally.

 The company, recently included in the list of UAE's Best Workplaces for 2024, is handing out a 2.5g gold coin as part of a special festive offer for entrepreneurs and businesses looking to establish or expand their presence in the region.
 "Ramadan is a time of reflection, unity, and generosity.
 At A&A Associate, we believe in empowering entrepreneurs to realise their business dreams and contribute to the vibrant economy of Dubai.
 But this time, we thought of going the extra mile by not only presenting a unique opportunity for aspiring business owners to turn their visions into reality but also incentivising them with a memento in the form of a gold coin," said Robin Philip, founder and CEO of A&A Associate, that is the only company of its kind in Dubai offering services such as pre-setup business feasibility and budgets, business setup processes, VAT and auditing, trademark and patent registration, legal services, PRO, banking assistance and visa solutions, copyright and even industrial designs, all under one roof through its unique Master Consultant programme.